How to do a Simple Mid-year Homeschool Assessment

 Mid-year homeschool assessment: Step 4 – Create strategies for improvement.

-And believe me –what is difficult to deal with at your child at age nine is going to be a lot worse at age 13!
-Or 16!
+And believe me –what is difficult to deal with at your child at age five is only going to be worse at nine.
+And it’s going to be a lot worse at age 15!

 • Look at your time management.
 How much time are you spending in the car versus home getting school done?
 If you need to cut down on activities to get your school done, do it!

 • Do errands on the weekends or group them and listen to audiobooks in the car.
 If you need to get out of the house, try doing school at a park, the library, or even in the backyard.
-It still counts!
+It still counts, at it’s refreshing!

 • Do you work at home (or outside the home)?
 It’s a juggle, isn’t it?
 Can you manage your time so that you can get both homeschooling and work done?